champa720/jekyll/_social_studies/cc-basics/chapter_1/lesson_1.1/practice-skill.md

       <li class="collection-item">Amendment 9: The rights of the people are not limited to the rights listed in the Constitution.</li>
       </ul>
   - number: 1
+    text: >
-    text: Why do you think the authors of the US Bill of Rights thought it was necessary to include these rights in the Constitution?
+      Why do you think the authors of the US Bill of Rights thought it was necessary to include these rights in the Constitution?
     choice:
       - option: blank
     answer:
-      - option:
-        text: Just because
+      - text: >
+          The founders knew that some rights had been abused in the past.
+They wanted to protect citizens in the new country.
   - number: 2
+    text: >
-    text: In what way did the English Bill of Rights influence the US Bill of Rights?
+      In what way did the English Bill of Rights influence the US Bill of Rights?
     choice:
       - option: blank
     answer:
-      - option:
-        text:
+      - text: >
+          The authors of the Constitution and the Bill of Rights were descended from English people, so English law would have influenced their thinking.
+They knew that the English Bill of Rights had protected the people from the king, and they thought all people should have those same rights.
   - number: 3
+    text: >
-    text: Why do you think the authors of the US Bill of Rights included Amendment 9?
+      Why do you think the authors of the US Bill of Rights included Amendment 9?
     choice:
       - option: blank
     answer:
-      - option:
-        text:
+      - text: >
+          The authors knew they couldn't name every right, but they wanted to protect citizens from all possible abuses by the government.

 layout: cc_review
 ---